 Pardon the long digression, but this ties in completely to employee retention.

 I want to provide work for my employees that they want to do, work that they can be excited for.
 I want the work that got me excited to come into work every day while I was employed in Omaha and when I had my start in Colorado Springs at Thomas & Thomas.
 They included projects that are catalytic for the community, push the definitions of sustainable landscapes, or in one instance, where we are currently creating a new town in Northern Colorado – Hylandtown.
 These exciting projects make us anxious to return from vacations.

 Granted, not all are always necessarily profitable projects on the ledger- some are frankly money losers.
 However, sometimes the least profitable projects are the greatest importance to employee retention.

-In January of this year, I hired a familiar face in Ryan Bowman.
+In January of 2022, I hired a familiar face in Ryan Bowman.
 Some of you may have met and worked with Ryan in the past, as this is actually the third time that I have hired Ryan.
 I hired him the first time at Altitude Land Consultants in 2016 from a colleague recommendation.
 Ryan moved a couple of years later to the West Coast to help out family for a few months.
 I was excited to see him back in the hallways of Lincoln Center (a former client and the former office location of ALC) where we discussed hiring him once again, he started the following week.

 Shortly after I had decided to move on from ALC, Ryan did the same and he helped me out as a contractor to Urban Landscapes.
 A few months later, our companies collaborated as a company called Civic Design Partnership with another former colleague, Jeff Webb.
 This venture was unfortunately short-lived and was dissolved at the end of 2021.